 Timely treatment ensured

-If a child is diagnosed with hearing loss, a second test is carried out.
-If a child fails both tests, it is referred to a local audiologist.
+If a child is diagnosed with hearing loss, a second screening is carried out.
+If a child fails both hearing screenings, it is referred to a local audiologist.
 If the government health program is unable to provide the child with hearing aids within a reasonable amount of time, the Hear the World Foundation temporarily lends new hearing aids to the child.
 This ensures that children in need are provided with hearing aids immediately and that their development is not delayed due to waiting times.

 Prevention campaign with Swiss musician

 Swiss musician and Hear the World ambassador Marc Sway joined the local project team together with a group of volunteers, all employees from Sonova, for a week and supported their hearing loss prevention campaign at nine of the largest schools in the townships.
 For this purpose, he changed the text of the children's song Old MacDonald had a farm adding hearing loss prevention messages.
 He sang this song with the school children and by doing this, not only taught them how important it is to protect the hearing, he also relieved them of the fear of the hearing test to follow.